Estimating a common covariance matrix for network meta-analysis of gene expression datasets in diffuse large B-cell lymphoma: A hierarchical model for the covariance matrix

 \section{A hierarchical model for the covariance matrix}

-The model below was inspired by ordinary meta-analysis.
-Meta-analysis comes in various flavors corresponding to the assumption on the nature of the inter-study treatment effect.
-Random-effects models (REM) in meta-analysis model the inter-study effects as random variables \citep{DerSimonian1986, Choi2003}.
-In a vein similar to the ordinary meta-analysis approach, we think of the different studies as related but perturbed experiments and propose the following simple random covariance model (RCM) of the observations.
-Let $p$ be the number of features and $k$ the number of classes.
+Let $p$ be the number of features and $k$ the number of studies.
 We model an observation $\vx$ from the $i$'th study as a $p$-dimensional zero-mean multivariate Gaussian vector with covariance matrix realized from an inverse Wishart distribution, i.e.\ $\vx$ follows the hierarchical model

 where $\calN_p(\vec{\mu},\vSigma_i)$ denotes a $p$-dimensional multivariate Gaussian distribution with mean $\vec{\mu}$ and positive definite (p.d.) covariance matrix $\vSigma_i$, and probability density function (pdf) shown in \eqref{eq:normalpdf}, and $\calW^{-1}_p(\vPsi, \nu)$ denotes a $p$-dimensional inverse Wishart distribution with $\nu > p - 1$ degrees of freedom, a p.d. $p \times p$ scale matrix $\vPsi$, and pdf shown in \eqref{eq:wishartpdf}.
 While the inverse Wishart distribution is defined for all $\nu > p - 1$, the first order moment exists only when $\nu > p + 1$ and is given by